Blackjacx/WWDC/README.md

   - The most critical action of your app should be available within 2-3 taps
   - `.digitalCrownRotation` API to control crown rotation and haptics
   - Use `ScrollView`, `List`, `HStack`, `VStack` to group and layout your app
+  - Use `.listStyle(.carousel)` when you have a few cell count or cells with interactive controls

 ## Designing iPad Apps for Mac